 2.1 Population, design and interventions

-A RCT of on-site (i.e. face-to-face) compared with remote (i.e. teleconference) initial contact meetings with hospital sites was embedded within the SWIFFT trial.
-This trial was evaluating the clinical and cost-effectiveness of cast treatment versus surgical fixation in patients aged 16 or above with wrist fractures (clear bicortical fractures of the scaphoid waist on plain radiographs) from hospital sites predominantly across England.
-Initial recruitment estimates assumed the need for 17 hospitals to be set-up on the SWIFFT trial, which was reviewed following the trial pilot phase.
-Patients were recruited at fracture clinics and were asked to complete a questionnaire by post or in clinic (except at 26 weeks which was post only) at 6, 12, 26 and 52 weeks (primary end-point).
+A feasibility RCT of on-site (face-to-face) versus remote (teleconference) initial contact meetings with hospital sites was embedded within the SWIFFT trial.
+SWIFFT is evaluating the clinical and cost-effectiveness of cast treatment versus surgical fixation in patients aged 16 or above with a clear bicortical fracture of the scaphoid waist on plain radiographs from hospital sites predominantly across England.
+Patients were recruited at fracture clinics and were asked to complete a questionnaire by post or in clinic at 6, 12, 26 (post only) and 52 weeks (primary end-point).
 Patients attended hospital out-patient clinics at 6, 12 and 52 weeks when data on treatment, grip strength, range of movement, complications and imaging were collected.

-The initial contact meeting between the Trial Co-ordinator and hospital site was standardised across the two groups by: i) inviting the same staff (Principal Investigator (PI), Research Nurse (RN) and where possible a Radiology contact) to discuss preparing the site for submission to local Research and Development (R&D) departments for study approval using a pre-defined email depending on site allocation; ii) the same presentation was used for each mode of meeting; and iii) a checklist was devised to ensure all the same topics were discussed.
+The initial contact meeting between the TC and hospital site was standardised across the two groups by: i) inviting the same staff at each site (the site-specific Principal Investigator (PI), Research Nurse (RN) and, where possible, Radiology contact) to discuss preparing the site for submission to local Research and Development (R&D) departments for study approval, using a pre-defined email depending on site allocation; ii) using the same presentation for each mode of meeting; and iii) devising a checklist to ensure all the same topics were discussed.
 All subsequent SIVs were held on-site for both groups.

 The study complies with guidelines for reporting embedded recruitment trials (Madurasinghe et al. 2016).